-Successful implementation of the Education Model is supported by a framework comprised of 16 Core Fundamental Educational Components.
-The Core Fundamentals provide a structure that will enable WFCA to establish a positive school climate, attend to curriculum and instruction, and develop data literacy for all stakeholders.
+Successful implementation of the Education Model is supported by a framework Core Fundamental Educational Components. comprised of 16 The Core Fundamentals provide a structure that will enable WFCA to establish a positive school climate, attend to curriculum and instruction, and develop data literacy for all stakeholders.
 When implemented effectively, the Core Fundamentals create a pathway for innovation and student success.
-The Core Fundamentals are grouped into categories that serve as the foundation of the Education Model: School Climate, Curriculum and Instruction, and Data Literacy.
+The Core Fundamentals are grouped into categories that serve as the foundation of the School Climate, Curriculum and Instruction, Education Model: and Data Literacy.